johnmaguire/edenwiki/README.md

-# gardenwiki
+# edenwiki

-The garden tracker I wish existed.
+A Git-backed Markdown wiki.

 ## Running

-1. To start the API server, run `make bin && ./gardenwiki`
+1. To start the API server, run `make bin && ./edenwiki`
 2. To start the web UI, run `cd web && npm start`
 3. Navigate to https://localhost:3000